Xavage Review: What to Know Before You Go (2023)

 Xavage Tickets

-The main difference is that the basic admission only includes 3 activities (Kayaking, Ropes Course, and Splash Zone).
+The main difference is that the basic admission only includes 3 activities (Ropes Course, Kayaking, and Rafting).

 Before each activity you are required to scan your wristband so they know which type of admission you purchased.